Magewire-Driven Forms in Hyva Checkout

 }

-Step 2: Apply modifications (optional)
+Step 2: Apply Modifications (Optional)

-On form:init hook:
+The form:init hook:

-On form:build:magewire hook:
+The form:build:magewire hook:

-- Utilizing the extended AlpineJS component
+- Uses the extended Alpine.js component

-wire:model.deferattribute asdata.{field_id}. - Binding a new
+wire:model.deferattribute asdata.{field_id}. - Binds a new

-submitvalue onto the Magewire$loaderproperty, displayingTrying to authenticatewhen the button is clicked.
+submitvalue onto the Magewire$loaderproperty, displaying "Trying to authenticate" when the button is clicked.

 <?php